Published: 19th April 2019, last updated: 14th September 2023

 Astoundingly, during the height of summer, when midges are at their worst, these tiny creatures can be a true impediment to forestry, agriculture, and for all those spending time working outdoors.

-The Forestry Authority have estimated that of the 65 working days each summer, as much as 20% can be lost due to midge attacks preventing workers from doing their jobs.
+The Forestry Authority has estimated that of the 65 working days each summer, as much as 20% can be lost due to midge attacks preventing workers from doing their jobs.
 The impact of midges on the tourist industry in financial terms is unknown, but it is clear that during peak season, midges do have an important role to play in driving people away from many of Scotland’s wild and beautiful locations.
 It is estimated that the Scottish tourist industry loses around £268 million each year because holidaymakers stay away during midge season.
 (Bad news for some, but good news, perhaps, for those who enjoy spending time in nature undisturbed by tourist hoards.)

 The times to avoid (when midges are at their worst) can also depend on the weather conditions in a given year.
 A warm, damp spring can often see midge numbers rocket.
 Midges are also worse throughout the spring, summer and early autumn when the weather is humid and still.
 If summer is warm and wet, midges can still be bad later in the summer and into the early autumn, as subsequent generations arise.
 A late approach of autumn with warm, wet conditions into September can also prolong the midge season.

 Interestingly, a harsh, cold winter has little or no effect on midge numbers the following season.
 In fact, when Scotland had a particularly cold and severe winter in 2010, scientists found that the following summer was actually a bumper year for midges.
-Midges in larval stage remained safe below the ground, but the cold weather killed off more of the midge’s natural predators such as bats and birds, and so midge numbers were higher.
+Midges in the larval stage remained safe below the ground, but the cold weather killed off more of the midge’s natural predators such as bats and birds, and so midge numbers were higher.

 You are far less likely to encounter severe midge problems if visiting Scotland when the weather is cloudless and dry.
 When the sun’s penetration through cloud drops below 260 W/m2, midges come out to play and when it drops below 130 W/m2, midges can reach problem levels.